-We are an Oakland-based architecture and real estate development non-profit working to end mass incarceration through place-based solutions that address its root causes: poverty, racism, unequal access to resources, and the criminal justice system itself.
+We are an architecture and design firm, real estate development firm, and non-profit working to end mass incarceration.
+Our mission and vision is to use architecture to address the racism, poverty, and unequal access to resources caused by the criminal legal system itself.
 Our work counters the traditional adversarial and punitive architecture of justice—courthouses, prisons, and jails—by creating spaces and buildings for restorative justice, community building, and housing for people coming out of incarceration.

 Our Bold Idea